davidepi/spectre-light/src/parsers/README.md

 - A comma is not required between each `key:value` pair, a whitespace is sufficient
 - The toplevel object can not be enclosed in curly braces

 Recall that every relative path declared inside the input file is resolved from the position of the input file itself, instead of the current working directory.
-This was done in order to depend just by the initial position of the input file
+This was done in order to depend just by the initial position of the input file.
+Relative paths are OS independent: a `folder\file` path can be used on Linux/MacOS and a `folder/file` path can be used on Windows aswell

 Here is an example of the file structure
 ```